FOR IMMEDIATE RELEASE

 About the Notah Begay III Foundation

-The Notah Begay III (NB3) Foundation is a national, award-winning Native American nonprofit organization dedicated to Native American children’s health.
+The Notah Begay III (NB3) Foundation is a national, award-winning Native American nonprofit dedicated to Native American children’s health.
 Our mission is to ensure Native children achieve their full potential by advancing cultures of Native American community health.
-The NB3 Foundation invests in evidence-based, community-driven and culturally relevant programs that promote healthy nutrition, physical activity, cultural connections and youth development.
-We are committed to a vision that all youth live healthy, happy and fulfilled lives.
-Learn more about the NB3 Foundation at: www.nb3foundation.org
+The NB3 Foundation invests in community-driven and culturally relevant programs that promote healthy nutrition, physical activity, cultural connections and youth development.
+We are committed to a vision that all children live healthy, happy and fulfilled lives.
+Learn more about the NB3 Foundation at: http://www.nb3foundation.org/